DerrickZhou1993/qskin_final/README.md

-# Homesite
+# Projek homesite
-As the name suggested, this is the homesite for Futurera.
+As the name suggested, this is the homesite for Projek.

 Dev Setup steps: